There’s something you keep coming back to but for some reason, you’ve still not got around to it.

 If you’re thinking of living in a new city.
 Explore it.

 None of this means you are wedded to an outcome.
 It doesn’t have to be right.
-You don’t even have to enjoy it (you’ll still be finding something out…that you don’t like it!)
+You don’t even have to enjoy it – you’ll still be gathering information.

 What it will give you, is the opportunity to grow.